rahgadda/Aws/Readme.md

   - **Availability Zones (AZ's)**: These are exact areas where data centers are available.
 Alphanumeric names will be used to indicate these areas like 1a, 1b.
 In a region, there will be atleast two availability zone.
 These are typically located in extreme opposite locations in a region to avoid environmental catastrophes.
 A completed list of AWS AZ's are listed [here](https://aws.amazon.com/about-aws/global-infrastructure/).
   - **Edge Locations**: A site that CloudFront uses to cache copies of your content for faster delivery to users at any location.
 A completed list of AWS Edge Locations are listed [here](https://aws.amazon.com/cloudfront/features/).
   - **Global Network**: Every data center, AZ, and AWS Region is interconnected via private global network infrastructure managed by AWS.
 Connectivity details are available [here](https://aws.amazon.com/about-aws/global-infrastructure/global_network/)
+  - **Data Transfer**:
+    - *Snowball*: It is a petabyte-scale data transport solution that uses devices designed to be secure to transfer large amounts of data into and out of the AWS Cloud.
+    - *Snowball Edge*: It is a data migration and edge computing device that comes in two options 24 vCPUs and 52 vCPUs and an optional GPU.
+This is used for processing and transfer of data.
+    - *Snowmobile*: It is an Exabyte-scale data transfer service used to move extremely large amounts of data to AWS.
+You can transfer up to 100PB per Snowmobile, a 45-foot long ruggedized shipping container, pulled by a semi-trailer truck.
+    - *Direct Connect*: It is a dedicated physical connection to accelerate network transfers between customer datacenters to AWS.
+    - *DataSync*: It helps to migrate active data sets or archives to AWS S3, EFS or FSx.
+Customer will pay only for the data movement.

 ---
 ## History